 Charity Navigator was originally funded by the New York philanthropists, John and Marion Dugan, who believed that an unbiased charity evaluator needed to be created to help benevolent citizens make informed giving decisions.
 Since the Dugans were Charity Navigator's sole funders, we were required at the time to register with the IRS as a private foundation.
 This designation differs from that of the public charities that Charity Navigator evaluates, which have a broad-base of financial support from the general public.
 The IRS requires that private foundations file a Form 990-PF, which is different from the document public charities file.
-Because the Form 990-PF does not contain some key information upon which our evaluations are based (i.e. statement of functional expenses and many of the accountability and transparency metrics), this makes it impossible for us to compare the financial performance of private foundations, like Charity Navigator has been up until now (see details below), to public charities.
-Once Charity Navigator has filed the requisite 5 years of 990 filings, we ourselves will be evaluated by an objective third party utilizing our rating methodology in use at that time.
+Because the Form 990-PF does not contain some key information upon which our evaluations are based (i.e. statement of functional expenses and many of the accountability and transparency metrics), this makes it impossible for us to compare the financial performance of private foundations, like Charity Navigator was until more recently (see details below), to public charities.

 You may need the Adobe PDF reader to view these forms, click here to download the Adobe reader.